BPod123/Parameter-Tuner/README.md

 # Parameter-Tuner
-A generalized package designed for finding global maxima or minima in parallel.
+A generalized package designed for finding global optimization in parallel.